 "We are a regional show site, which means we have the latest software available for the unit so that we can showcase the system for customers who are looking to purchase Hitachi for their facilities," Maribel Rios, director of radiology, said.
 "Outside facilities come to our site to see the system in a clinical setting.
 They see the unit in live action, speak with our technologist about the functionality of the machine and speak with our radiologists about image quality of the system."

-The addition of this machine will equal three MRI scanners for Shannon Medical Center—two at the main hospital and one at the Shannon Women's Imaging Center.
+The addition of this machine will equal three MRI scanners for Shannon Medical Center—three at the main hospital and one at the Shannon Women's Imaging Center.